frequently asked questions

 Each design is hand crafted per client and I prefer to take the time to email and consult to ensure you are confident about the tattoo you'll receive.
+I will email a sketch a few days in advance of your appointment to be sure we're on the same page.
 You will not see a final design until the day of your appointment and this will be a stencil worthy outline into which I will freehand the shading and details.
 We can utilize our moments in person the day of to make last minute edits and changes.
 It's very important to me that you receive the tattoo you desire and I promise I'll make you something amazing if you trust in the process.

 In case of reschedule, call the shop with at least 48 hours notice to your scheduled appointment.
 If you do not give at least 48 hours notice your deposit is void.

 If you must cancel your appointment after setting the date please reschedule during your cancellation call.
 Deposits are non-refundable and will be held for no more than 3 months from your initial scheduled appointment.

 Arrive 15 minutes early for your appointment to fill out paperwork.
 If you arrive late the clock will start for our agreed upon start time.
 If you're more than 30 minutes late your deposit will be void as I will likely not have time to tattoo you.

 Where are you located?